thxa/baseer/README.md

 # بصير (Baseer)

-**بصير (Baseer)** is a flexible, C-based reverse engineering analysis tool built on a **Core + Extensions** architecture.
-It can handle files from **any programming language** and allows you to open files, extract byte blocks, and analyze them using modular, customizable extensions.
+**بصير (Baseer)** is a modular, extensible binary analysis framework written in C.
+It allows developers to inspect, disassemble, debug, and decompile binary files using a flexible callback system.
+Baseer identifies file formats using magic numbers and executes corresponding handlers dynamically.

 > ⚠️ Note: This project is still under development and may change frequently.